mvysny/mvysny.github.io/_posts/2023-11-13-resize-vm-filesystem.md

 ```

 After that's done, you can start up the VM again.
 Now we need to increase both the
 partition size, and the filesystem size.
-To increase the partition size, run
+To increase the partition size, run this command
+*from within the VM*:

 ```bash
 $ sudo growpart /dev/vda 2